Duality and Socle Generators for Residual Intersections: Complementary module and socle

-\begin{theorem} Suppose that $k$ is a perfect field.
-With hypothesis and notation as in Conjecture 2, suppose in addition that $I$ is reduced and $\mu(I_{P})\leq \codim P -1$ for all $P\supset I$ with $g<\codim P<d$.
-The determinant of the Jacobian of the $d$ generators of $J$ is either contained in $JI^{t}$ or generates the socle modulo $JI^{t}$. \end{theorem} \begin{proof} In this case $\sqrt J = I$.
-Because $I$ is Cohen-Macaulay it is equidimensional, so the big height of $J$ is $g$.
+\begin{proof} We may assume that $I \neq R$.
+In this case $\sqrt J = I$.
+Because $I$ is Cohen-Macaulay, all minimal primes of $I$ and hence of $J$ have the same codimension $g$.
 By Proposition~\ref{JacInAPower}, the Jacobian determinant is contained in $I^{(t+1)}$.
 By the assumption on the $\mu(I_{P})$, the powers and symbolic powers of $I$ coincide on the punctured spectrum (\cite[4.9(d)]{U}).
-Therefore, $I^{(t+1)}/JI^{t}$ is contained in (actually equal to) the finite length part of $R/JI^{t}$.
-This has a simple socle generated in the same degree $d(\delta-1)$ as the Jacobian determinant by Theorem~\ref{simplesocle} and Equation~\ref{degree of socle}. \end{proof}
+Therefore, $I^{(t+1)}/JI^{t}$ is contained in the finite length part of $R/JI^{t}$.
+The latter has a simple socle generated in the same degree $d(\delta-1)$ as the Jacobian determinant by Theorem~\ref{simplesocle} and Remark~\ref{graded case}.
+Thus the image of the Jacobian determinant lies in $\soc I^{(t+1)}/JI^{t} = \soc I^{t+1}/JI^{t}$.
+In particular, the Jacobian determinant is in $I^{t+1}$. \end{proof}